Barbara Turner (screenwriter): Career

 Turner moved to Los Angeles after Morrow was cast in the 1955 film Blackboard Jungle.
-During the 1950s and 1960s, Turner acted in many film and television productions, some of which included Playhouse 90, Mike Hammer, Ben Casey and The Breaking Point.
+During the 1950s and 1960s, Turner acted in many film and television productions, some included Playhouse 90, Mike Hammer, Ben Casey and The Breaking Point.
 Turner said that she began writing to fund her work as an actor.
 She and Morrow wrote a TV movie called Willie Loved Everybody; they adapted it into a musical that they tried pitching with Elmer Bernstein, but were not successful in selling the concept.
 The two separated and divorced in 1964.

 During the early 1960s, Turner met and became friends with director Robert Altman, first meeting while working on an episode of Alfred Hitchcock Presents and then on his 1964 Kraft Suspense Theatre episode "Once Upon a Savage Night", which was expanded and broadcast as the TV movie Nightmare in Chicago.
 During filming, Turner met her second husband, producer and director Reza Badiyi, who encouraged her to write an adaptation of a Mira Michal short story from The New Yorker called "At Lake Laguna", which she brought to Altman to possibly make, but that fell apart right before production was scheduled to begin.
 Altman thought of Turner when he read John Haase's book Me and the Arch Kook Petulia.
 Turner wrote the original adaptation, which became the film Petulia.

 Turner, Vic Morrow and Reza Badiyi were close friends and collaborators with the director Robert Altman, who later directed Leigh in Short Cuts (1993) and Kansas City (1996).
 Morrow directed his and Turner's 1965 screen adaptation of the Jean Genet play Deathwatch.
 In 1973, she wrote the screenplay for the TV movie The Affair, starring Natalie Wood and Robert Wagner.
 Her teleplay for the TV movie Freedom (1981) was based on her daughter Carrie's experiences in the 1970s as a teen runaway, played by family friend Mare Winningham.
 In 1983, Turner co-wrote an adaption of the Stephen King novel Cujo under the name Lauren Currier.
 Turner wrote an unproduced screenplay about two friends of Dorothy Parker named Gerald and Sara Murphy.
 This work led to her daughter, Leigh, being cast in the 1994 film Mrs. Parker and the Vicious Circle.